thomruns/microposts/README.md

-# Babel Webpack Starter

-A starter pack to build JavaScript applications using standards from ES2015, ES2016 & ES2017.
-It uses webpack, Babel and webpack-dev-server to compile and serve.
-It is fully compatible with Async/Await as it uses the Babel polyfill.
+# Sample MicroBlog app

+This is a mini microblog app that uses the following technologies: webpack, json-server, and babel.
 This app is based on Brad Traversy's Udemy Javascript course.

+It uses a sample database served up by json-server, but could be applied to an api.
+In its development form, the following steps should be followed:

 ### Version
 1.1.0